 After 24 hours it is safe to remove the barreled action from the stock.
-Prior to removing the metal check all the little corners for cured epoxy that has run over the top of the rear tang or the ejection port.
+Prior to remove the metal check all the little corners for cured epoxy that has run over the top of the rear tang or the ejection port.
 The trigger guard is very prone for this to happen and needs to be inspected very closely.
 If there is epoxy present there it must be removed or it will break off bringing with it a piece of the stock ruining what would otherwise be a terrific bedding job.

 After verifying there is no epoxy excess to cause any problems, remove the "T" handles.
-Next remove the attaching screws.
-As the attaching screws are removed they will push the trigger guard out of the inletting.
+Next remove the set screws.
+As the set screws are removed they will push the trigger guard out of the inletting.
 If the trigger guard is not pushed out try pulling on the trigger guard bow and it should come free.

-After completely removing the pillar retaining screws place the rifle in a vise just in front of the magazine box and partially insert the bolt into the action to be used as a handle.
-With a rocking and lifting motion break the bond of the bedded stock with the barreled action.
-If that fails place the rifle upside down in a padded vice around the mag box area.
-With a large wooden dowel or something soft, gently tap on the bottom of the closed bolt body by using the magazine well for access from the bottom.
+After completely removing the pillar retaining screws insert the bolt into the action and place the rifle upside down in a padded vice around the mag box area.
+With a wooden dowel or something soft, gently tap on the bottom of the bolt body by using the magazine well for access from the bottom.
 The barreled action will easily fall out.